 - Using harsh, hateful, or obscene language when upset

-Most children with ODD begin to show signs of the disorder in preschool or early elementary school.
-Even symptoms that show up later tend to display before high school.
-This timeline can help doctors determine if your child has ODD or if they’re simply displaying typical signs of teenage rebelliousness.
+Most children with ODD begin showing signs in preschool or early elementary school.
+Even symptoms that show up later usually appear before high school.
+This timeline can help a doctor figure out if your child has ODD or if they’re just showing typical signs of teenage rebellion.

-ODD may look differently depending on the severity of the case.
-With mild cases, symptoms only display in one setting, such as at school or at home.
-Moderate cases display symptoms in two settings, and severe cases display symptoms in three or more settings.
+ODD can look different depending on its severity.
+With mild cases, symptoms show up in only one setting, such as school or home.
+In moderate cases, symptoms occur in two settings; and in severe cases, symptoms happen in three or more settings.

-How people with ODD express their symptoms can also depend on the age at which they are diagnosed.
-Although ODD is a behavioral disorder typically diagnosed during early childhood, adolescents can also be diagnosed with ODD.
-It is extremely rare for the disorder to first emerge in adulthood.
-Instead, adult ODD symptoms more often reflect a continuation of the disorder that was undiagnosed or untreated in childhood.
+How people express their symptoms can also depend on when they were diagnosed.
+While the disorder is typically diagnosed in early childhood, adolescents can be diagnosed too.
+It’s extremely rare for ODD to first emerge in adulthood.
+Adult symptoms more often reflect a continuation of undiagnosed or untreated ODD from childhood.

-- Children: ODD in children often manifests in terms of temper tantrums, physical aggression toward other children, and defiance of rules both at school and at home.
+- Children: Children with the disorder may have temper tantrums, be physically aggressive toward other kids, and break rules at school and at home.

-- Adults: Although many children outgrow ODD, others continue to exhibit symptoms into adulthood.
-Adults with unresolved ODD may struggle with being overly argumentative, physically aggressive, and petulant.
-They may identify as a “contrarian” and struggle to maintain relationships or jobs.
-Rather than receive a diagnosis of ODD, adults are more likely to be diagnosed with a personality or mood disorder.
+- Adults: Many children outgrow the disorder, but some continue showing symptoms into adulthood.
+Adults with unresolved ODD may struggle with being overly argumentative, physically aggressive, and irritable.
+They may identify as “contrarians” and struggle to maintain relationships or jobs.
+Instead of receiving an ODD diagnosis, adults are more likely to be diagnosed with a personality disorder or a mood disorder.

-- Genetics: If someone in your family has ODD, you may be at a greater risk for developing the disorder.
+- Genetics: If a relative has ODD, you may be at greater risk of developing the disorder.